 J.E. remembers Butte as “the toughest town in the world…There was a sharp line between the good and the not so good woman.
 More not so good.
 The fast houses were all in one district and it was a large district.
 Saloons were everywhere.
 The main street had at least one saloon and gambling house for every store.”

 Annie Marie, who had ten children over about 17 years, was very religious.
 She went to church every Sunday and to prayer meetings on Wednesday nights.
 She sent her boys to two Sunday schools and one regular service every Sunday.
 The family observed Christmas, the Fourth of July, and other holidays and birthdays.

 Annie’s sons told her everything and found her unfailingly sympathetic.
 Though she lived a hard life, she was never stern, according to a nephew, “and didn’t take life hard as many women of rigid principles do.
 Perhaps it was her Southern blood that made her take life easily.”

 “My home was a home of love,” remembers William Boyce, who adored his mother and helped her with her flower beds.
 “A good example was set.
 The standards of right living were maintained, nor was discipline ignored or lightly enforced….No playing cards were permitted us youngsters or anything of that sort.”

-Annie lost her eldest daughter, Lula, in Virginia City at some point.
+At some point, Annie lost her eldest daughter, Lula, in Virginia City.
 Her youngest child, Mabel Maud, was born in 1886, only eight years before she died.
-Life as a Western pioneer certainly took its toll on Annie Maria, who died on November 17, 1894 in Butte, Montana.
+Life as a Western pioneer certainly took its toll on Annie Maria, who died on November 17, 1894, in Butte, Montana.